The Secretary of State was asked—

 Some EU countries, including the Netherlands, have restrictions on holding dual nationality, which is leading to some Dutch citizens here having to choose between a UK or Dutch passport.
 What can the Minister do to reassure the Dutch diaspora in the UK that Brexit will not have an impact on their rights?
 Is she reaching out to her European counterparts to see what progress can be made in persuading other member states to loosen their restrictions?

 The UK allows individuals to hold other nationalities alongside their British citizenship, and those with dual nationality already have the right of abode here and do not need to do anything.
-EU citizens do not need to obtain British citizenship in order to protect their status and can remain here indefinitely by applying to the settled status scheme, so there is no need for them to relinquish their current nationality.
+EU citizens do not need to obtain British citizenship to protect their status and can remain here indefinitely by applying to the settled status scheme, so there is no need for them to relinquish their current nationality.
 However, my hon.
 Friend makes a good point about reaching out to other EU member states.
 It is important that we continue that work, because they are vital partners when it comes to spreading the message to the diaspora communities about their right to stay.

 The Roma are still among the most marginalised EU citizens in this country.
 Will the Minister say what special steps the Government are taking to reach out to Roma support groups to encourage their citizens to apply for settled status and to support those who have digital or English-language difficulties?